Carrie Underwood Wows In Tight Ripped Jeans, Instagram Speechless

 One fan pointed out just how great the singer looks despite her ultra-casual wardrobe.

-“Who looks that pretty in a T-shirt and jeans ugh such an inspiration,” they said.
+“Who looks that pretty in a T-shirt and jeans ugh such an inspiration,” they wrote.

 Carrie’s update quickly proved popular.
 It had racked up over 6,400 likes within just 30 minutes of going live.
-The same time frame brought over 62 fans into the comments section.
+The same time frame garnered 62 comments.

 Carrie has made major headlines this year.
-January saw the star welcome her second son Jacob with husband Mike Fisher.
+January saw the star welcome her second son, Jacob, with husband Mike Fisher.
 The couple is now parents to two boys, with Jacob joining older brother Isaiah.
-A happy family of four they may be, but the build-up to the status quo came tinged with sadness.
+A happy family of four they may be, but the build-up came tinged with sadness.
 Carrie suffered three miscarriages in the space of two years prior to welcoming Jacob.

-Opening up to The Guardian about the ordeal, Carrie appeared to speak candidly with touching and moving words.
+Opening up to The Guardian about the ordeal, Carrie spoke candidly with touching and moving words.

 “I think you feel silly being so attached to something that you knew about for this long.
 But I still feel it, you know.
 I mean it took me a while to be able to sing certain songs and be able to get through them without really going there.
 It doesn’t go away.
 Ever.”

-Carrie’ interview centered around her high-profile appearance at U.K. music festival Glastonbury.
+Carrie’s interview centered around her high-profile appearance at U.K. music festival Glastonbury.
 Clearly, this former reality contestant is now in global demand.

 Fans wishing to see more of Carrie should follow her Instagram.